Be the breakthrough with our Graduate Certificate in Allergic Diseases. Don’t just learn about the issues. Be taught how to find solutions.

 Right now in Australia we’re seeing a rapidly increasing prevalence of allergic diseases.
 This situation is made worse by a shortage of professional immunologists to tackle the issue.
 At Western we’re helping to turn the tide with our Graduate Certificate in Allergic Diseases.

-Developed by one of the leading medical specialist in the field, Dr. Connie Katelaris, the course offers a mix of theory and practical clinical learning.
+Developed by one of the leading medical specialist in the field, Dr. Connie Katelaris, the program offers a mix of theory and practical clinical learning.
 It provides general practitioners and paediatricians with a deeper understanding of the complexity of allergic diseases and their management.

 Our passion for learning that really makes a difference is one of the reasons why Western has been ranked in the Top 2% of Universities in the world, and one of the world’s Top 100 young universities.